apex-enterprise-patterns/force-di/README.md

 Generic [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) library with support for injecting Apex, Visualforce, Lightning, and Flows at runtime.

+This  repository is a fork of the open source [Force-DI] (https://github.com/apex-enterprise-patterns/force-di) library.
+Changes have been made to enable the dependencies to be resolved with namespaces and across package boundaries.
+It is included in HCM as a submodule.

 Documentation
 -------------
 - [General overview of the library features, configuration and use of Injectors](https://andyinthecloud.com/2018/07/15/managing-dependency-injection-within-salesforce/) (blog)